Jump Ahead To:

 Founder of Deep Ellum, John Reardon, sought out to blow past the status quo of beer (what he describes as “watching big, corporate breweries pumping out the same old dull, watered-down stuff, slapping a different label on it, and telling you that you have choices”).
 In response to “watching beer’s good name being tarnished,” the people of Deep Ellum Brewing Company pledged to let their beer do the talking, remember their roots, and never serve a glass of bad beer.
 So far, most everyone who leaves their brewery thinks Deep Ellum has honored this bold beer-festo.

-Deep Ellum Brewing Company is happily snug among the dozens of arts and entertainment venues composing the rest of the Deep Ellum neighborhood.
+Deep Ellum Brewing Company is happily snug among the dozens of arts and entertainment venues composing the rest of the rowdy, Deep Ellum neighborhood.
 And the brewery fits right in with the area’s quirky and unbound art.
-Their taproom and beer labels is a sporadic Crayola box of colors.
+Their taproom and beer labels are a sporadic Crayola box of colors.
 It’s playful, carefree, and does have a twinge of sticking it to the macrobrew man through the loud, bold, and colorful branding.

 Though certainly not the wildest brew on the menu, this summer ale will build your trust for Deep Ellum’s brewing skills and style.
 Once you’ve seen how easily they’ve balanced the challenging and delicate flavors of hibiscus, lemon peel, and chamomile flowers, you’ll be ready to jump into some of the more experimental recipes Deep Ellum offers, like their Neato Bandito, an imperial Mexican Style lager, or their Four Swords, a 4-year Cabernet red wine barrel-aged Belgian-style quadruple.
 Step onto this spiced summer train, and enjoy the rest of the ride that Deep Ellum has in store.

+We hope you enjoyed our list of the best breweries in Dallas!
 If you’re interested in calling Dallas home, be sure to check out our guide on moving to Dallas.
 Or, if you’re interested in Texas, but not sure if Dallas is right for you, check out our guide on moving to Texas.